danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 ## TODO
+* WIP work in references into inline markdown links and check them, update them if better resources available
+* additional sentence at end of "most experts wrong" section, like is there any reason to suppose today's AI doomer or utopian predictors are any more accurate than a dart throwing chimpanzee?
 * awkward wording "it starts to feel like a constant signal drowned in noise"
 * more accurate lead up for negativity bias section
-* work in references into inline markdown links
-* superforecasters in AI?
+* are there any superforecasters in AI that we should be listening to?
+* is "Good Judgement Project" still active?
+Any AI analysis within that?
 * related - Slowing Down AI On Purpose
 * intro para
 * main content